 VOLUNTEER ROLE

-The Post-Detention Support Project volunteer caseworkers
+The Post-Detention Support Project Caseworker Volunteer vacancies

 The Post-Detention Support Project seeks to assist those who have been released from indefinite immigration detention, and who have no leave to remain in the UK.
 We advise them on their entitlements, and ensure that they are able to access them, helping solve any problems the clients may encounter.
 The project helps to get set up in the area to which they are dispersed, and start to rebuild their lives.

-Casework Volunteers Role Description and how to apply
+Volunteer Caseworker Role Description and how to apply

 Application Form

 We ask for a minimum commitment of 1 3-hour shift a week, for at least 3 months.
-Volunteering will take place in the Dover office.